SGSVertigo/vertigo-instructions/vertigo_blog.md

 * The kits have arrived in ten schools across the country

 I'll start with the 3D kalman.
-This is big improvement to the position estimate for Vertigo and allows the user to weight the relevant importance of the GPS data or accelerometer data.
+This is big improvement to the position estimate for Vertigo and allows the user to weight the relevant importance of the GPS or accelerometer data.
 In lines 34 and 35 of the kalman 3D matlab script.
-We can assign a variance to each of the GPS or accelerometer data.
+We can assign a variance to each of the GPS or IMU inputs.

 gps_var = 1e-6;